mino29/nvimstarter/README.md

 ## Structure

-I separated my neovim config files into various files: the base init.vim; basic (neo)vim config, my custom keymappings and plugin configs.
+I separated my neovim config files into various files: the base init.vim, basic (neo)vim config, my custom keymappings and plugin configs.

 This structure and most of the configs are from the ever so popular ultiamte vimrc, it has many